 - You get fast access to your paycheck with direct deposit.

 At CheckingExpert, we’ve done all the hard work for you.
-We’ve already located national banks that want your business.
-And none of them use ChexSystems to approve your checking account application.
+We’ve already located the best banks that don’t use ChexSystems and operate on a nationwide scale.
 All of them have the basic benefits you need, including:

 - No minimum balance required